 Read more reviews of Angie’s List on Trust Pilot here.

 You can read more about what contractors have to say about working with Angie’s List here.

 Generate Your Own Exclusive Leads Without Angie’s List

 So, is Angi worth it for contractors?
 Not really.

 Signing up with Angie’s List might not be a great business decision, but the good news is that you don’t need them (or companies like Angi) to start generating your own exclusive leads!
-We’ve already created huge lists of lead generation ideas for roofers, towing companies, landscapers, plumbers and HVAC specialists, but these are the basics you need to remember:
+We’ve already created huge lists of lead generation ideas for contractors, roofers, towing companies, landscapers, plumbers and HVAC specialists, but these are the basics you need to remember:

 - Start with a professionally designed website.